 Renting the Space

-The Guild rents out the Cirque Lab to the public affordably for weddings, holiday and birthday parties, corporate events and fundraisers, concerts, plays, and whatever you can dream.
+The Guild rents out the Cirque Lab to the public affordable for weddings, holiday and birthday parties, corporate events and fundraisers, concerts, plays, and whatever you can dream.
 The Lab is set up for entertainment.
-It can accomodate a group as large as 299 and the reasonable fee includes lights, seating, and basic audio capabilities.
+It can accommodate a group as large as 299 and the reasonable fee includes lights, seating, and basic audio capabilities.

 Whatcom County is lucky to be home to the quality circus artists that make up The Bellingham Circus Guild.
 Their shows, classes, and rental options are a cultural resource for our area.
-I’m thankful for the priviledge of bringing my family to the circus any¬†month of the year.
+I’m thankful for the privilege of bringing my family to the circus any month of the year.

 1401 6th Street, Suite 102